FarronF/limerick-council-meetings/meetings/2023/05/15-Monthly Meeting of the Metropolitan District of Limerick/Draft Minutes - Meeting of Metropolitan District of Limerick - 17th April 2023.md

 current house is suitable for the household in terms of size and condition.
 The Council will

-also ensure the house value is within an independent market valuation range, which is a--- 9
+also ensure the house value is within an independent market valuation range, which is a
+---
+9

 requirement to draw down purchase monies from the Department of Housing, Local